-- The TCS cannot prevent accidents, including those resulting from excessive speed in turns, or hydroplaning.
+- The TCS cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase the traction afforded. - The TCS cannot prevent accidents, including those resulting from excessive speed in turns, or hydroplaning.
 Only a safe, attentive, and skillful driver can prevent accidents. - The capabilities of a TCS-equipped vehicle must never be exploited in a reckless or dangerous manner, which could jeopardize the user's safety or the safety of others.